The Web address of this article is http://sfhelp.org/cx/apps/basics.htm

 basics and

-Does this framework make sense to you?
+Do these response-preparation steps make sense to you?
 What

-might hinder you from using your version of this framework
+might hinder you from using them

 with "problem partners?"
 These options work as